 We believe strategic conservation can empower local communities and improve livelihoods.
 We support and promote effective environmental education designed to provide a more sustainable future for the next generation.

 It’s an approach that works.
 Through our partnerships, we continue to witness very significant progress, providing greater protection for over 70 million hectares of land and more than 40 different threatened species, while benefitting more than 7,500,000 people.

 Through this appeal we aim to raise funds so that we can protect the jobs and livelihoods of those men and women on the frontline of conservation in Africa and ensure they continue with their critically important work.

-As a charity, we're lucky to be supported by some incredible patrons, including Deborah Meaden, Katherine Jenkins OBE, Levison Wood, and our Royal Patron HRH The Duke of Cambridge
+As a charity, we're lucky to be supported by some incredible ambassadors, including Deborah Meaden, Katherine Jenkins OBE, Levison Wood, and our Royal Patron HRH The Duke of Cambridge.

 Supporting local partners makes a real, effective difference to conservation success across the African continent